 10 German courses (unless placement requires additional language study) consisting of:

 - GERM-111 Intensive Advanced German: Stories and Histories (Level III) or GERM-102

 - GERM-152 Text in Context (Level IV) or GERM-153 Mitten in Europa

 - Recommended but optional: one additional Level IV course; GERM-150–199

-- Electives to make a total of 10 (preferably GERM-200–GERM-499) one of which may be a GERM course taught in English
+- Electives to make a total of 10 (preferably GERM-200–GERM-499).
+One of these courses may be substituted with a GERM course taught in English.

 Major electives must be approved by faculty advisor.